russellgordon/teaching/src/site/notes/Current Courses/Grade 11 Introduction to Computer Science/Section 1/Thread 3/Day 1.md

 #### To-do items
 *Before our next class...*
-- [ ] Complete as many [[Current Courses/Grade 11 Introduction to Computer Science/Concepts/Databases#Exercise|exercises from today's tutorial]] as possible.
+- [ ] Complete as many [[Current Courses/Grade 11 Introduction to Computer Science/Concepts/Databases#Exercise|questions from today's exercise]] as possible.